scaffold-eth/scaffold-eth/README.md

 # 🏗 Scaffold-ETH

----
+# 🚨🚨 This repository has been archived and is now read-only 🚨🚨

-🎖 Scaffold-ETH 2 is the latest version, we recommend you fork: https://github.com/scaffold-eth/scaffold-eth-2
+## 🎖 Scaffold-ETH 2 is the latest version, we recommend you fork: https://github.com/scaffold-eth/scaffold-eth-2

 ---